-Real-time Live Data (PID) information supported by the vehicle under test displays.
+3. Real-time Live Data (PID) information supported by the vehicle under test displays.

-If Live Data is not supported by the vehicle under test, an advisory message displays.
-Press the M button to return to the Main Menu.
+If Live Data is not supported by the vehicle under test, an advisory displays.
+Press message MENU (s) button to SYSTEM return to the System Menu.
 Live Data is not available for your vehicle.